ADNLab-SCU/SemantiChem/README.md

-## SemantiChem: Companion Repository for
+# SemantiChem: Companion Repository

-# “Pure Natural-Language Generation of Nucleic-Acid-Targeting Ligands Enabled by Instruction-Tuned Large Language Models”
+## _“Pure Natural-Language Generation of Nucleic-Acid-Targeting Ligands Enabled by Instruction-Tuned Large Language Models”_

 This repository provides a modular and reproducible workflow for instruction fine-tuning and evaluation of large language models (LLMs) to generate chemically valid ligands targeting nucleic acid (NA) structures, with a focus on G-quadruplex (G4) motifs.
 The pipeline integrates: